-The Scripture passage that was just read, Matthew 4:-11, tells us about how Jesus was tempted by Satan.
-But before we look at that passage more carefully, we should look at what happens before that.
+We're going to look at an account of Jesus being tempted, but before we look at that passage more carefully, we should look at what happens before that.
 Prior to his temptation, Jesus is baptized.
 We read this in Matthew 3:13-17: